mik-jozef/chalk/spec-notes.md

     c = 4; // body of new executes after all members (except undefined-initialized) are initialized }
 }

+///
+If file.size > maxSize, returns, first maxSize bytes and a file descriptor to an open file at 'path'?
+Or returns null?
+///
+dir.readFile(path, maxSize);

+JSON json = dir.readFile(path, JSON); // ???

 A().a == 3
 A().b == 2